 Baby's skin is very sensitive, so care should be taken to use natural gentle products which won’t irritate them.
 Many products unfortunately do contain chemicals which can worsen conditions such as eczema, but there are a lot of natural and organic baby skin and hair care products on the market so do your research.
-Child’s Farm, Green Organics, Earth Friendly, Burt Bees, and Neal’s Yard are a few examples of natural ranges which are all readily available at pharmacies and supermarkets.
+Mama Bamboo, Child’s Farm, Green Organics, Earth Friendly, Burt Bees, and Neal’s Yard are a few examples of natural ranges which are all readily available at pharmacies and supermarkets.

 Nappies and baby wipes are also an essential part of a daily hygiene routine for babies.